25

 The list of taxi service providers is non-exhaustive and does not serve as a recommendation.
 Changes possible.

-Please note, that children under 3 years of age need a children's car seat when traveling in a taxi.
+Please note, that according to Finnish law, children under 3 years of age need a children's car seat when traveling in a taxi.
 Some taxi companies are able to arrange a children's car seat when pre-booking, if you don't have your car seat with you; they might charge an additional fee for this service.

 • Helsinki is easy to explore by bike or electric scooters.
 If you would like to rent a bike or a scooter, there are many options to choose from, such as: